TommasoTarchi/Foundations_of_HPC-FinalProject/exercise1/README.md

 The messages printed to screen via echo are there only to make `summary.out` more readable.

-In the following we will show examples from EPYC, but they are similar for THIN, basically the only thing that changes is the number of maximum cores from 64 to 12.
+In the following we will show examples from EPYC, but they are similar for THIN: basically, the only thing that changes is the maximum number of cores per socket from 64 to 12.

 Then we set other variables needed (some to run the computation, others to write a sort of "header" of the data files), and we create/overwrite the data file called `data.csv` (but here addressed as `$datafolder`).
 For exemple here is again `openMP_scal/job.sh`: